KIRBY-PARK/KIRBY-PARK/README.md

 ## Kirby-park

-Hi, I'm a computer engineering student.<br>
+Hi, I'm a computer engineering student. 🖍️<br>
-I'm working on web publishing and backend development!
+I'm working on web publishing and backend development 💻

-A little bit about me:
+### A little bit about me:
 I love learning and I'm calm and thoughtful and a little tactile when I find a problem.<br>
 I want to solve all the unexpected situations find.